 Storage Tips

-This Chicken Francese can be stored in the refrigerator for 4-5 days when placed in a sealed airtight glass container, and it's freezer-safe for up to 6 months.
+This Chicken Francese can be stored in the refrigerator for 4-5 days when placed in a sealed airtight glass container.
+It's freezer-safe for up to 6 months.

 FAQs About Chicken Francese